resheku/my-awesome/README.md

 - [datasets/awesome-data](https://github.com/datasets/awesome-data) - Awesome datasets curated.
 By topic and for core data https://datahub.io/docs/core-data
 - [dbohdan/structured-text-tools](https://github.com/dbohdan/structured-text-tools) - A list of command line tools for manipulating structured text data
 - [dhamaniasad/awesome-postgres](https://github.com/dhamaniasad/awesome-postgres) - A curated list of awesome PostgreSQL software, libraries, tools and resources, inspired by awesome-mysql
+- [draftdev/startup-marketing-checklist](https://github.com/draftdev/startup-marketing-checklist) - A checklist of tactics for marketing your startup.
 - [exakat/php-static-analysis-tools](https://github.com/exakat/php-static-analysis-tools) - A reviewed list of useful PHP static analysis tools
 - [github/dmca](https://github.com/github/dmca) - Repository with text of DMCA takedown notices as received.
 GitHub does not endorse or adopt any assertion contained in the following notices.
 Users identified in the notices are presumed innocent until proven guilty.
 Additional information about our DMCA policy can be found at
 - [grundic/awesome-python-models](https://github.com/grundic/awesome-python-models) - A curated list of awesome Python libraries, which implement models, schemas, serializers/deserializers, ODM's/ORM's, Active Records or similar patterns.